 You can set up your router and manage other personalized settings on the Eero app.
 It’s one of the easiest management apps to use because it gives you directions upon downloading the app.

-It’s perfect for beginners or for the not-so-techy ones.
-But as much as we love the simplicity of the app, it does lack some features most tech-geeks would appreciate.
+It’s perfect for beginners.
+But as much as I love the simplicity of the app, it does lack some features more advanced users would appreciate.

 Compared to Asus or Netgear management apps, the app doesn’t have more advanced settings.
 So if you like to spice up the settings in your mesh system, you might feel a little restricted.